EMC Directive 2014/30/EU Evaluation and Testing

 - Electromagnetic Interference (also called EMI and Radio-Frequency Interference or RFI) is a disturbance that affects an electrical circuit due to either electromagnetic induction or electromagnetic radiation emitted from an external source.
 The disturbance may interrupt, obstruct, degrade or limit the effective performance of the product.
 Emission is the unwanted generation of electromagnetic energy.

-- Immunity (also referred to as susceptibility) is the ability of the equipment that is effected by EMI to operate correctly in the presence of electromagnetic disturbances.
+- Immunity (also referred to as susceptibility) is the ability of the equipment that is affected by EMI to operate correctly in the presence of electromagnetic disturbances.

 - EN 55011

 Industrial, scientific and medical equipment.
 Radio-frequency disturbance characteristics.
 Limits and methods of measurement

 Electromagnetic compatibility.
 Requirements for household appliances, electric tools and similar apparatus.
 Emission

 Electromagnetic compatibility.
 Requirements for household appliances, electric tools and similar apparatus.
 Immunity.
 Product family standard

 - EN 55022

 Information technology equipment.
 Radio disturbance characteristics.
 Limits and methods of measurement